elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 ## Ramachandra traffics in antisemetic tropes

 Anti-semites regularly dispute that Jews constitute a people group.
-They do so because international law recognises the right to self-determination of a people group and racial or ethnic identity is one of several characteristics inherent in a description of a people for the purposes of “peoples’ rights.”[^12]
+They do so because international law recognises the right to self-determination of a people group and racial or ethnic identity is one of several characteristics inherent in the description of a people for the purposes of “peoples’ rights.”[^12]

-I happen to think that all nations are imagined and Israel is only as imagined as any other nation state.
+I happen to think that all nations are imagined and Israel is only as imagined as any other nation.
 However, since Ramachandra regularly advances arguments for Palestinian statehood and/or cause based on notions indigeneity (which are, in turn, rooted in genetics), it was troubling that, during the seminar, Ramachandra spent a considerable amount of time casting, in much the same way as internet antisemites do, a conspiratorial shadow over the basic fact of whether or not Jews constitute a people/ethnic group.
 That diasporic Jewish communities, including the Ashkenazi, trace their origins back to the Levant is a matter of scientific fact.[^13] Ramachandra referenced the existence of Ethiopian and Indian Jews, as though the existence of Jews in such distant lands implies that Jewish identity lacks (ethnic) cohesion.
-He is, however, misguided as even those distant diasporic Jewish communities trace a clear paternal link to the Levant.[^14]
+He is, however, misguided as even those distant Jews trace a "clear paternal link" to the Levant.[^14]

 Ramachandra needs to explain why he compares Israel to a “foreign colonial power”[^15] when within his operating paradigm of statehood based on racial indigeneity, if one were to follow the science, Israel is better understood as the homecoming of a formerly scattered indigenous people group.

 Now, why does that sound exactly like Zionism?

-## Ramachandra white washes Hamas’ atrocities
+## Ramachandra whitewashes Hamas’ atrocities

 Just three days after the brutal terror attack that Hamas perpetrated on October 7, 2023, Ramachandra began his blog by quoting Edmund Burke: “Those who make peaceful change impossible, make violent change inevitable.”[^16] At that time, hundreds of civilians lay dead, and their bodies were still being collected.
 He finished his blog post by pointing to an Al Jazeera article with the words, "for anyone wishing to understand the context of, without necessarily condoning, Hamas’s attacks on Israel.”
 The article effectively blamed Israel for the death of its own citizens and argued that Hamas’ attacks were inevitable given said ‘context’.[^17]

 Could Ramachandra elaborate under what context the purposeful massacre of civilians, as well as mass rape and bodily mutilation of women, deserve anything but unreserved condemnation?
 Even granting the Al Jazeera article’s characterization of the ‘context,’ his response is certainly not “Christian”.
 “Without necessarily condoning” – is that a serious stance?
 From where does he derive his ethics?

 Not only did Ramachandra characterise Hamas's terror as inevitable he also ascribed an (noble) objective to the terror.
 Ramachandra suggested that the attacks aimed to free Palestinian prisoners in Israeli captivity.
 Hamas, on the other hand, is clear that the purpose of the attack was to liberate the Al Aqsa mosque.
 Ramachandra also suggested that Hamas's foundational goal of eradicating the Jewish state is merely political rhetoric and not an objective the movement actively pursues.
 Statements from high ranking Hamas officials, since October 7, beg to differ.
 Ramachandra has to explain why he feels so comfortable speaking on behalf of Hamas, often contradicting what Hamas itself says about its actions and intentions, in public fora.

 ## Ramachandra delinks Islamic terror from Islam